jakeheis/Whiteknight-version-control/README.md

-cloaked-ninja
+Whiteknight version control
 =============

+A simple version control system written in Ruby.
 My final project for the class Computer Science Topics.
-A version control system written in Ruby.